airi-14x/COMP479-Information-Retrieval/README.md

 	* As for creating a compressed index, numbers were removed, it was case-folded and the stopwords were removed.

 * Project #3 - Created an index via SPIMI.
 Single term querying processor and OR query processor was implemented.
-	* Partially implement: AND query processor.
+	* Partially implemented: AND query processor.
 	* Due to lack of time as well as having surgery, ranking was not implemented and the AND query processor.